General national economic measures

 COVID-19 Wage Subsidy scheme: refunded up to 70 percent of an employee's wages - up to a level of €410.

-COVID-19 Enhanced Illness Benefit (“sick pay”): a scheme to support people who can’t work in the short term because they are sick or ill.
+COVID-19 Enhanced Illness Benefit (“sick pay”): a scheme to support people who couldn’t work in the short term because they were sick or ill.

-COVID-19 Pandemic Unemployment Payment:a payment of €350 per week available to employees and the self-employed who have lost their job on (or after) March 13 due to the COVID-19 (Coronavirus) pandemic.
+COVID-19 Pandemic Unemployment Payment:a payment of €350 per week available to employees and the self-employed who had lost their job on (or after) March 13 due to the COVID-19 (Coronavirus) pandemic.

 Liquidity support for affected businesses (increased to €1 billion).

-The Revenue Commission has some advice and information for tax payers and agents: here.
+The Revenue Commission posted advice and information for tax payers and agents: here.

 Additional measures announced by Central Bank of Ireland (CBI):

 Three month payment moratoria.
-Banks will introduce three-month payment moratoria on mortgages, and personal and business loans for some business and personal customers affected by COVID-19.
+Banks would introduce a three-month payment moratoria on mortgages, and personal and business loans for some business and personal customers affected by COVID-19.

 National measures specific to the music sector or to culture in general

-The music sector can benefit from the the COVID-19 Wage Subsidy Package and Pandemic Unemployment Payement.
+The music sector could benefit from the the COVID-19 Wage Subsidy Package and Pandemic Unemployment Payement.